Page 02 – The prophets of God

 Was it an easy task to be a prophet and deliver God’s message?

 No, far from it!
-All prophets (see chart at the bottom of this page) faced tremendous hardship and adversity while delivering God’s message.
+All prophets faced tremendous hardship and adversity while delivering God’s message.
 Many of them were met with rejection, violence, mockery, and hostility from their own people and communities, they all faced brutal opposition, including attempts on their lives, imprisonment, or exile and some were murdered like Prophet Zakariya and Prophet John the Baptist (Yahya).
 Others, like Prophet Noah faced ridicule for preaching about the coming flood, and his people rejected him, even his own son turned against him and perished.
 Prophet Abraham was thrown into a blazing fire by his people for rejecting idolatry, and Prophet Moses faced Pharaoh’s tyranny, enduring threats to his life and the suffering of the Israelites.
 Prophet Joseph, was betrayed by his own brothers and thrown into a well, abandoned to die, he was later sold into slavery in Egypt, he also endured years of hardship and imprisonment, Prophet Jesus (isa in Arabic) was opposed by the religious leaders of his time and was ultimately betrayed by one of his own disciples, leading to attempts on his life.
 Prophet Muhammad faced severe persecution in Makkah, including physical abuse, attempted assassination, economic boycott, exile, and the loss of loved ones, including his beloved wife Khadijah and uncle Abu Talib.
 Despite these immense challenges, the prophets remained steadfast, showing patience and unwavering trust in God, never abandoning their mission to guide their people to the truth.
 Their endurance in the face of hardship serves as a powerful example of faith and perseverance.

 How many prophets were sent, and what was their main purpose?

-There were many prophets as you can see below (in the family tree chart), though the exact number is unknown and only a few received scriptures.
-For example, David received the Psalms, Moses received the Torah, Jesus the Gospel (not to confuse with the Bible as you can read in great details in the article “the Bible and the missing books”), and Muhammad the Qur’an.
-Their main purpose was to call people to worship God and embrace pure monotheism.
+There were many known prophets as you could see in the “tree chart of the prophets” but only a few received scriptures.
+For example, David received the Psalms, Moses received the Torah, Jesus the Gospel (not to confuse with the Bible as you can read in great details in the page 07), and Muhammad the Qur’an.
+Their main purpose was to call people to worship God and embrace pure monotheism “God is one“.
 They were sent to help us understand God’s expectations for our lives, teaching us how to live justly, how to worship Him, how to treat others with kindness and respect, and navigate the challenges of life and what to expect in the afterlife.

 Why should we believe them?

 They all shared remarkable qualities, including honesty, patience, trustworthiness, humility, compassion, courage, wisdom, and unwavering devotion to God.
-While a few, such as Jesus and John the Baptist, were born as prophets, the majority were chosen by God and received their prophethood later in life as they become older and wiser.
-Though they lived in different times, places, and spoke different languages without knowing one another (except for very few), they all conveyed the same message of monotheism.
+While a few, such as Jesus and John the Baptist, were born as prophets, the majority were chosen by God and received their prophethood later in life as they become older and wiser (the majority after the age of 40).
+Though they lived in different times, places, and spoke different languages without knowing one another (except for very few), they all conveyed the same message of monotheism “God is one”.

 The final time Angel Gabriel appeared to a human was to the Prophet Muhammad, delivering the last testament, the Qur’an, over a period of 23 years.
-Gabriel informed Muhammad that he was the final prophet and messenger, sent to all of humanity.
-God promised that, unlike previous scriptures, the Qur’an would remain unchanged and uncorrupted until the end of time.
-This promise has held true to this day, as you can read in the article titled “The Qur’an.”
+Gabriel informed Muhammad that he was the final prophet and messenger, sent to all of humanity and God promised that, unlike previous scriptures, the Qur’an would remain unchanged and uncorrupted until the end of time.
+This promise has held true to this day, as you will read more in the page 11- “What is the Qur’an.”

 The Afterlife: